-In a stock Cuis-Smalltalk system, browse the Morph class; it is in the Morphic>Kernel
+In a stock Cuis-Smalltalk system, browse the Morph class; it is in

-class category, here are the most fundamental type of Morphs:
+class category.
+Here are the most

-Let’s examine the attributes of the Morph class
+Let’s examine the attributes of the Morph class:

 Object subclass: #Morph instanceVariableNames: 'owner submorphs properties id privateDisplayBounds' classVariableNames: 'LastMorphId' poolDictionaries: '' category: 'Morphic-Kernel'

-Figure 3.5: Morph’s methods to manipulate properties
+Figure 3.4: Morph’s methods to manipulate properties

 name: anObject